TylerNicholls/TheNebula/README.md

 `
 $ cargo --version
 `
-you should see a version number.
+You should see a version number.

 To use cargo, a Rust project should be organized such that the source file, main.rs, is in a directory /src and there needs to be a Cargo